Free Osceola County Public Records: Look Up Information on Anyone

 • Gender

-• Eye color, hair color, weight, height
+• Physical Identification (like eye color, hair color, weight, height)

 • Offense

-• Bond amount
+• Bond Amount

 If someone has posted bond or otherwise been released, their information may still show up on the initial display, but when you click on their name, the inmate details will not be available.